Noelle Ocen-Odoge

 Founder and CEO | Feb 2024 - Present

-• Developed art-based workshops addressing racial justice and mental health.
+• Designed art-based workshops and events on racial justice and mental health.

 LifeSteps